dougmbarcellos/dougmbarcellos/README.md

 **🌱 I’m currently:**

 - Improving my knowledge in Angular
-- In the Clean Code and Cleanr Architecture course by Rodrigo Branas.
+- In the Clean Code and Clean Architecture course by Rodrigo Branas.
 - Reading Clean Architecture by Robert C. Martin
 - Learning Flutter/Dart